-The settlement provided for the creation of a Task Force, chaired by Deval Patrick, to evaluate Texaco’s human resource policies and advised the company as to what policies needed to be corrected to ensure an equitable workplace.
+The settlement provided for the creation of a Task Force, chaired by Deval Patrick, to evaluate Texaco’s human resource policies and to advise the company as to what policies needed to be corrected to ensure an equitable workplace.

-Among the changes implemented by the Task Force was the creation and implementation of a company-wide diversity training program and a mentoring program that can be taken advantage of by all employees.
+Among the changes implemented by the Task Force was the creation and implementation of a company-wide diversity training program and a mentoring program available to all employees.
 Procedures regarding promotions and employee development were also significantly improved.

 In addition to these, and other, initial changes the Task Force was charged with evaluating the results of the new policies and practices, reporting their findings yearly and correcting any issues that emerged.

 The financial settlement in this case was in the amount of $172 million.
 Of this total sum, $115 million was placed into a class fund which was distributed among the approximately 1,500 current and former Texaco Inc. employees that made up the class.

 Additionally, all current Texaco employees who were class members received a one-time salary increase of 10%, this provided an additional value of approximately $26.1 million to the class.